kingparra/procore-internship/0008_-_create_a_vpc_for_production/readme.rst

 ``AWS_PROFILE``.
 For example ``export AWS_PROFILE=procore`` in
 your shell.

-Then you can run ``terraform apply -target -target module.vpc`` to set up the vpc.
+Then you can run ``terraform apply -target module.vpc`` to set up the vpc.

 Afterwards, run ``terraform apply`` to create the rest of the resources.